bmdeeal/quig/readme.txt

 Some musings:

-The first game I wrote with quig was astro-burst, and a lot of the feature set in quig was built around being able to create "pseudo-3D" sprite scaling games, similar to Sega's classic mid-80s/early-90s output. quig can't match them for resolution or detail due to its other goals, but it can deliver a sizzlingly fast experience with tons of graphics thrown on screen.
+The first game I wrote with quig was astro-burst, and a lot of the feature set in quig was built around being able to create "pseudo-3D" sprite scaling games, similar to Sega's classic mid-80s/early-90s output. quig can't match them for resolution or detail due to its other goals, but it can deliver a sizzlingly fast experience with tons of graphics thrown on screen, even on a machine like the Raspberry Pi 2.
 To keep things simple, there's no tilemap or anything.
 Everything on the screen is either text, a colored rectangle, or a sprite.

 astro-burst and pop.drop'n were developed as showcases for quig.